worktools/mudder/README.md

 Mudder
 ----

-> what if we can edit JSON from Swagger API in a more visual way?
+> what if we can fix JSON from Swagger API in a more visual way?

 Demo https://r.tiye.me/worktools/mudder/ .

+Named "mudder" since it sounds a bit like s**wagger**.

 ### Workflow